 2.- Your site gets a higher ranking and more search traffic because of high user engagement.

 3.- You get even more traffic when you start getting organic backlinks.

 how to do on-page SEO?

-Includes targeted keywords in strategic places like title, first paragraphs, headings, image file name, image alt tag.
+Includes targeted keywords in strategic places like title, first paragraphs, headings, image file name, and image alt tag.

 Avoid keyword stuffing, i,e, adding keywords for the sake of it where it doesn’t make sense.